Highlights

 • Activity Level:

-Burma is a vibrant tapestry of culture, history and geography.
-A mosaic of ethnic groups, graceful Buddhist monasteries, ancient pagodas and the gently flowing Irrawaddy River welcome travelers to this exotic country.
-Bordering Thailand, Laos, India and China, Burma (also known as Myanmar) is at the cultural crossroads of Southeast Asia.
-Our extensive 18-day itinerary has been designed to explore this country's extraordinary cultural and geographic treasures to the fullest.
+Myanmar is a vibrant tapestry of culture, history and geography.
+A delightful blend of diverse ethnic groups, graceful Buddhist monasteries, and ancient pagodas welcome travelers to this exotic country.
+Bordering Thailand, Laos, India, Bangladesh and China, Myanmar (formerly known as Burma) is at the cultural crossroads of Southeast Asia.
+Our extensive 20-day itinerary has been designed to explore this country's extraordinary cultural and geographic treasures to the fullest.

-In Pagan, explore extensive archeological treasures, ancient pagodas and temples adorned with statues and mural paintings (there are over 2,600 monuments!).
-At Mount Popa, discover a shrine atop an extinct volcano and walk around the historical hill station of Kalaw.
-On Inle Lake, travel by longtail boat to floating gardens, lakeside markets, monasteries and the ancient ruins of In Thein Pagoda.
-In Kyaing Tong, on the Shan Plateau, trek to the hilltribe villages of the Akha, Arn, Lahu, Palaung and Wa people.
+Beginning in Yangon (Rangoon), we visit the opulent Shwedagon Pagoda, beautifully ensconced in gold.
+Join pilgrims on their journey to Golden Rock Temple.
+Explore the monasteries and historic sites of Mandalay before traveling back in time as we take in the breathtaking countryside and traditional riverside villages during our 2-day Irrawaddy River journey to Bagan.
+With over 2,600 ancient monuments in Bagan, we visit the most impressive temples and pagodas, adorned with statues and mural paintings.
+We travel to Mount Popa to view the shrine atop an extinct volcano and walk around the historical hill station of Kalaw.
+On Inle Lake, we travel by longtail boat to see one-legged rowers, floating gardens, lakeside markets, monasteries and the ancient ruins of In Thein Pagoda.
+In Kyaing Tong, on the Shan Plateau, we trek to the Hilltribe villages of the Akha, Arn, Lahu, Palaung, Khun Shan and Wa people.